Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 	> pip -r requirements.txt
 	> python -m pip install --upgrade --force-reinstall --index-url https://rocm.nightlies.amd.com/v2/gfx110X-all/ "rocm[libraries,devel]" --pre torch torchvision
 	> ```
-	> If the torch & torchvision installation failed or you get `RuntimeError: operator torchvision::nms does not exist` during translation, try manually downloading the compatible .whl file from the index URL.
-Move it to MIT folder.
+	> If the torch & torchvision installation failed or you get `RuntimeError: operator torchvision::nms does not exist` during translation, try manually downloading the compatible .whl file from the index URL & move it to MIT folder.
 For example, for rocm==7.10.0a20251024, download & move `torchvision-0.25.0a0+rocm7.10.0a20251024-cp312-cp312-win_amd64.whl`.
 Then, enter:
 	> ```powershell
 	> # Reinstall failed torchvision from wheel file
 	> # This will also install incorrect torch version